-The Next Philanthropy initiative is an open global collaboration of philanthropy infrastructure and support organisations.
+This is a European chapter of the global Next Philanthropy initiative that is an open collaboration of philanthropy infrastructure and support organisations.
 Initiated by the Association of German Foundations in 2018, this project was launched as an information resource sharing data, trends, analysis and reflections about where the increasingly changing landscape is heading, and how the sector can best keep up with and respond to these changes.

 The project has been implemented jointly with Alliance, Dafne, AVPA (African Venture Philanthropy Alliance), AVPN (Asian Venture Philanthropy Network), EVPA (European Venture Philanthropy Association) and WINGS (Worldwide Initiatives for Grantmaker Support).

 Will philanthropy be more: